Skip to content

 Artfully presented toasts steal the show at this Santa Rosa juice shop known for its superfood-filled elixirs.

 Partners Hayley Cutri and chef Efrain Balmes at Sonoma Eats in Sonoma Tuesday November 22, 2022.
-(Chad Surmick / Press Democrat)
+(Chad Surmick / The Press Democrat)

 Parkside Eats To Replace Lepe’s Taqueria in Santa Rosa This Spring